Geocodio/geocodio-library-php/README.md

 $response = $geocoder->reverse([38.9002898, -76.9990361]);
 ```

+> Note: You can read more about accuracy scores, accuracy types, input formats and more at https://www.geocod.io/docs/

 ### Batch geocoding

 To batch geocode, simply pass an array of addresses or coordinates instead of a single string